4 Tips to Help You Not Only Survive the Holiday Season With a Baby With Food Allergies But Enjoy It!

 “We’ll be starting our own traditions at home this year, but we’ll be sure to call.”

 Depending on your community, COVID or illness alone can be a reason not to travel.
 Add a baby with allergies and it’s all the more reason to cozy up at home.

 Start new traditions or do something extra special to make sure the memories last a lifetime.
 Not seeing family can be hard, but it doesn’t have to damper the joy of the holiday season.

 Give Yourself Some Grace This Year For The Holidays

 Whatever you and your family decide to do this holiday season, remember to be kind to yourself.
-This time of year can be difficult to begin with, let alone the strange year 2020 has brought to all of us.
+This time of year can be difficult to begin with, let alone navigating food allergies.

 If you’re up for hosting at home and that sounds appealing then go for it!
 Start looking up some delicious recipes, making the grocery list, and having a wonderful time in your own home.
 If traveling is what you decide make sure to prepare a little to make it easier for you and your baby.

-And remember, don’t be shy about being vocal about your baby’s allergies or intolerances.
+And remember, don’t be shy about being vocal about your baby’s allergies.
 It’s not something to be scared or ashamed of, as it’s out of your control.
-It’s okay saying “no” to family get-togethers and you shouldn’t feel bad about it either.
+It’s okay to say “no” to family get-togethers and you shouldn’t feel bad about it either.

-If dancing around the Christmas tree with your significant other and children sounds perfect, then do it.
+If dancing around the Christmas tree with your family and children sounds perfect, then do it.
 This season is a time for giving.
 You need to give yourself some grace too and cherish the memories being made this holiday season.